codeFromCO/BookBuddy/README.md

 # BookBuddy

 Welcome to BookBuddy!
-This project is designed to help you efficiently manage your personal library with a primary focus on note-taking.
+This project is designed to help you manage your personal library.

 ## Key features: